xRuiAlves/FEUP-DAPI/review_data_analysis_results.md

 # Intersection between the `books.csv` dataset and parsed reviews dataset

 There are `69.96%` of books that have at least on review.

+# Correlation between the authors for which we have data `authors.csv` and the books in the original dataset (`books.csv`)

+* Books in the dataset: 10000
+* Books for which we have author info: 7603
+* % of books for which we have author info: 76.03%